New producer? Master the fundamentals of electronic music production by completing 4 projects in 4 weeks. Learn more here.

 Some of you might be at stage 1—you’re new to production and have no idea what you should be doing.
 You might be at stage 3 struggling with creative problems.
 Whatever stage you’re at, there are key things you should be focusing on and thinking about.

 Completely new to production?
-If you’ve been making electronic music for less than 12 months, download my free guide: How to Excel as a New Producer.
+Download my free PDF: The 10 Ways to Excel as a New Producer.

 Stage 1: Initiation